 Youth Services and Traffic is commanded by Commander Shawn Lee and consists of the Youth Resource Deputies, the Police Athletic League, Traffic, Public Service Assistants, and School Crossing Guards.

-The Traffic Unit is managed by LT Toby Erwin, and is supervised by SGT Terry Shirley.
+The Traffic Unit is managed by acting Lieutenant SGT Terry Shirley and is supervised by acting Seargent CPL Troy Bickert in the North Region and SGT Napolean Staggers in the South Region.
 Traffic is responsible for traffic enforcement, traffic homicide investigations, and motor escorts.
-There are currently 8 people in the Traffic Unit.
+There are currently 12 people in the Traffic Unit.

 - Supplementing law enforcement in non-confrontational calls for service